 Leave No Trace is an awareness of our impact on the environment that teaches us to respect the rights of other users of the outdoors as well as future generations.

-Safety Policies, Guidelines and Model Plans include Guide to Safe Scouting, Age-Appropriate Guidelines for Scouting Activities, Age Guidelines for Tool Use and Work at Elevations or Excavations, The Driver’s Pledge, Medication Use in Scouting, The Sweet 16 of BSA Safety, Service Project Planning Guidelines, Guidelines for Managing Food Allergies
+Safety Policies, Guidelines and Model Plans include Guide to Safe Scouting, Age-Appropriate Guidelines for Scouting Activities, Age Guidelines for Tool Use and Work at Elevations or Excavations, The Driver’s Pledge, Medication Use in Scouting, SAFE Checklist, Service Project Planning Guidelines, Guidelines for Managing Food Allergies

 Shooting Sports have the ability to attract and retain youth in the movement.
 Programs can be run in a troop with the proper trained leadership.